 Among other things, an owner of a “dangerous” dog must register the dog and keep the dog confined indoors or in a secure, locked outdoor enclosure that meets statutory requirements.
 When the dog is outside of an enclosure, it must be muzzled and kept on a substantial leash and “under the physical restraint of a responsible person.”

 Failure to abide by the requirements could provide grounds for liability.
-Even if a dog does not qualify as a “dangerous” dog, however, a Western PA dog bite lawyer could still demonstrate that the owner should be liable for injuries.
+Even if a dog does not qualify as a “dangerous” dog, however, a Western PA dog bite lawyer could still demonstrate that the owner was negligent and should be liable for injuries.

 Statute of Limitations for Dog Bite Cases